 Bankruptcy Forms for Oak Park, Georgia

 There are about 23 federal forms involved in a bankruptcy filing, not including the local and optional forms that you might need for your case.

 The Petition is a series of different forms that outline your financial resources and obligations.
 It is how you show that you are unable to make ends meet.
 At filing, you will need to present a few other documents including your certificate of financial counseling, your redacted tax returns and pay stubs.

-Oak Park, IL is within the Northern District of Illinois
+Oak park, GA is within the Southern District of Georgia

 - Expect to keep copies of your documents.